-- 4. If the LG Share for a given Participating Local Government is less than \$500, then that amount will instead be distributed to the Region or Multicounty Region in which the Participating Local Government is located to allow practical application of the abatement remedy.
+- 4. If the LG Share for a given Participating Local Government is less than \$500, then that amount will instead be distributed to the county in which the Participating Local Government is located to allow practical application of the abatement remedy.
 If the county did not sign on to the Settlement as defined herein, the funds will be reallocated to the State Share. - 5.
-The State Share shall be paid by check or wire transfer directly to the State through the Trustee, who shall hold the funds in trust, or as otherwise required by a Settlement for the benefit of the State, to be timely distributed as set forth in C(1) herein.
-The LG Share shall be paid by check or wire transfer directly to the Regions or Multicounty Regions through the Trustee, who shall hold the funds in trust, or as otherwise required by a Settlement for the benefit of the Participating Local Governments, to be timely distributed as set forth in B(2), C(1), C(3), and C(4) herein. - 6.
+The State Share shall be paid by check or wire transfer directly to the State through the Trustee, who shall hold the funds in trust in a Qualified Settlement Fund (QSF) for the benefit of the State to be promptly distributed as set forth in C(1) herein.
+The LG Share shall be paid by check or wire transfer directly to the Participating Local Governments through the Trustee, who shall hold the funds in trust in a QSF for the benefit of the Participating Local Governments to be promptly distributed as set forth in B(2), C(1), C(3), and C(4) herein. - 6.
 The State Share shall be used only for (1) Approved Purposes within the State or (2) grants to organizations for Approved Purposes within the State. - 7.
 The LG Share shall be used only for (1) Approved Purposes by Participating Local Governments within a Region or Multicounty Region or (2) grants to organizations for Approved Purposes within a Region or Multicounty Region. - 8.
-The State will endeavor to prioritize up to 30% of the State Share for opioid education and advertising related to awareness, addiction, or treatment; Department of Corrections and related prison and jail opioid uses; and opioid interdiction and abatement on Arizona's southern border, including grants to assist with the building, remodeling and/or operation of centers for treatment, drug testing, medication-assisted treatment services, probation, job training, and/or counseling services, among other programs. - 9.
-If the federal Center for Medicare and Medicaid Services ("CMS") disallows any federal funding for the State's Medicaid programs pursuant to 42 U.S.C. § 1396b as a consequence of sums received pursuant to resolution of any Litigation with Pharmaceutical Supply Chain Participants, or otherwise seeks to recover sums it regards as the federal share of any Settlement, the amount recovered by CMS shall first be paid from the total amount of Opioid Funds available to the Parties under that Settlement and the distribution to the State and Participating Local Governments shall thereafter be made from the remaining funds. - 10.
-The Parties acknowledge and agree that any Settlement may require Participating Local Governments to release all their claims against the settling Pharmaceutical Supply Chain Participants to receive Opioid Funds.
-The Parties further acknowledge and agree based on the terms of any such national Settlement, a Participating Local Government will not receive funds through this Agreement until it has complied with all requirements set forth in that national Settlement to release its claims.
-This Agreement is not a promise by any Party that any Settlement (including any Settlement resolved through bankruptcy) will be finalized or executed.
+The State will endeavor to prioritize up to 30% of the State Share for: opioid education and advertising related to awareness, addiction, or treatment; Department of Corrections and related prison and jail opioid uses, and opioid interdiction and abatement on Arizona's southern border, including grants to assist with the building, remodeling and/or operation of centers for treatment, drug testing, medication-assisted treatment services, probation, job training, and/or counseling services, among other programs.